-In essence, therefore, basic components of community management are (i) community responsibility which refers to the act of the community assuming ownership, not only for the water supply system, but its minor operation and maintenance as well. (ii) The aspect of community authority relating to the fact that communities have the right to take decisions on interventions for adequate access to water. (iii) Community accountability in which local people uphold the idea of being bearers of all consequences for decisions that they took towards the development interventions. (iv) and Community control that bestows power upon the people to implement their decisions (RSU, 2000:4).

-In a similar light, Lockwood (2004:8) attests to these when submitting common principles of community management, in the context of RWS tabulated below in table 2.
+In essence, therefore, basic components of community management are (i) community responsibility which refers to the act of the community assuming ownership, not only for the water supply system, but its minor operation and maintenance as well. (ii) The aspect of community authority relating to the fact that communities have the right to take decisions on interventions for adequate access to water.
+In a similar light, ??ockwood (2004:8) attests to these when submitting common principles of community management, in the context of RWS tabulated below in table 2.